kumsa-Mergia/DevOps/README.md

 ## Ansible

-- Understand how Ansible automates configuration management and application deployment.
-- Learn how to write Ansible Playbooks, define Roles, and use Modules to manage servers.
+Ansible is an automation tool that simplifies the process of configuration management.
+Learn how to use Ansible Playbooks and Roles to manage servers and deploy applications.
-- Use Ansible to automate infrastructure provisioning and software configuration tasks.

-**Topics to Cover:**
+**Key Topics**:
-- Writing Ansible Playbooks using YAML
+- Writing Ansible Playbooks with YAML
 - Using Ansible Roles and Modules
-- Managing Remote Servers with Ansible
+- Automating infrastructure provisioning with Ansible

-**Practice:**
+**Practice**:
-- Write an Ansible Playbook to install and configure Nginx on a remote server.
+- Write a Playbook to install and configure Nginx on remote servers.
-- Create an Ansible Role for setting up a database server.

-**Resources:**
+**Resources**:
 - [Ansible Documentation](https://docs.ansible.com/ansible/latest/index.html)
 - [Ansible for DevOps](https://www.ansible.com/resources/webinars/ansible-for-devops)